We offer several devices and services to support your hearing and visual assistance needs while enjoying films at The Grand.

 WHO IS IT FOR?

 Open captioning is a service provided for people with hearing disabilities who use assistive listening devices, hearing aids, cochlear implants, sign language and lip reading.
 About 10-15% of the population is hard of hearing or deaf.
+Hearing loss is not the only reason why people use captions; in fact, the majority of people who use closed captions at home aren't hearing impaired.

 We understand that captioning can be distracting for those who do not use it, but we are committed to making The Grand Cinema a welcoming community space for everyone.
 If you do not use the captions, we appreciate your consideration for those who do.